Author Guidelines

 • Page names are included in some Confluence macros, such as the {children} macro and the {include} and {excerpt-include} macros.
 If you rename, move or delete a page, you may break other pages that contain such macros.

-Please use internal link format rather than the full http://xxxx external link format when linking to another wiki page.
+Please use relative (internal link) rather than absolute (the full http://xxxx external link) format when linking to another wiki page.
 This applies to pages in the same space or in another space.
+Refer to Links for details.

 Why is internal link format best?

 • Broken links: You will see immediately if the link is broken.
-Confluence will colour the link red if the page does not exist.
+Confluence will color the link red if the page does not exist.

 • Automatic update of page name: If someone changes a page name, Confluence will automatically update all internal links.